millitarget/chamada.ai/SECURITY_ENVIRONMENT.md

 # ============================================================================
 # DATABASE CONFIGURATION (OPTIONAL - FOR ADVANCED RATE LIMITING)
 # ============================================================================
-# Supabase configuration for rate limiting
+# ⚠️ THESE ARE SAFE TO EXPOSE: Supabase anon keys are designed for client-side use
 NEXT_PUBLIC_SUPABASE_URL=https://your-project.supabase.co
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key